Google Play Store Top Free Apps List: ChatGPT, Story TV, Google Gemini, Kuku TV and Meesho Among Most Downloaded Play Store Apps by Android Users This Week | 📲 LatestLY

 Kuku TV

-Kuku TV is created by the makers of Kuku FM.
-It is a video streaming app for smartphone users in India.
-Its growing reach is clear on the Google Play Store, where it shows a 4.3-star rating, more than 7,70,000 reviews, and over 100 million downloads.
-The platform offers high-quality HD videos in a vertical format, including short clips, full-length shows, and movies.
-Perplexity Adds Gemini 3 Pro and Kimi-K2 Thinking Models for Pro and Max Subscribers.
+Kuku TV IS developed by the creators of Kuku FM.
+It is a video-streaming platform for smartphone users in India.
+The app has expanded its audience, reflected by its presence on the Google Play Store with a 4.4-star rating, more than 7,87,000 reviews, and over 100 million downloads.
+It delivers high-quality HD content in a vertical video format and offers a mix of short clips, full-length shows, and movies.
+Amazon Black Friday Sale 2025: Get Discounts on iPhone 16 Plus to Samsung Galaxy S25 Ultra 5G and OnePlus 15; Check Deals and Offers.

 Meesho

-Meesho has grown into one of the most widely used shopping apps, offering clothing and various products for men, women, and children across many categories.
-A key highlight is its reselling feature, which allows users to share products with friends or groups and earn money from each sale.
-The app holds a 4.4-star rating on the Play Store, with over 5.46 million reviews and more than 500 million downloads.
+Meesho has emerged as one of the most widely used online shopping apps.
+It offers clothing and everyday products for men, women, and children across multiple categories.
+It has a reselling option, where users can promote items to friends or social groups and earn a margin on every successful sale.
+Its popularity can be seen on the Google Play Store, where Meesho has a 4.4-star rating, more than 5.47 million reviews, and over 500 million downloads.